khaledkah/MoreRed/README.md

 ```
 More about overwriting configurations in the CLI can be found in the [SchNetPack 2.0](https://github.com/atomistic-machine-learning/schnetpack/tree/master) documentation.

-## Molecular relaxation / generation
+## Molecular relaxation/generation
 The notebook `notebooks/denoising_tutorial.ipynb` explains how the trained models can be used for denoising.
-Under `src/morered/sampling`, you can find ready-to-use python classes that implements the different samplers: `MoreRed-ITP`, `MoreRed-ITP`, `MoreRed-ITP`, `DDPM`.
-The same classes can be used for denoising/relaxation as well as new structure generation.
+Under `src/morered/sampling`, you can find ready-to-use Python classes that implement the different samplers: `MoreRed-ITP`, `MoreRed-JT`, `MoreRed-AS`, `DDPM`.
+The same classes can be used for denoising/relaxation of noisy structures as well as for new structure generation.

 ## Tutorials
-Under `notebooks`, we provide different tutorial in the form of Jupyter notebooks:
+Under `notebooks`, we provide different tutorials in the form of Jupyter notebooks:
   - `diffusion_tutorial.ipynb`: explains how to use the diffusion processes implemented in `morered`.

 ## How to cite